Skip to content

 Game Warden in West Virginia — 2026 Career Guide

 Game wardens in West Virginia are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the West Virginia Division of Natural Resources, Law Enforcement Section.
 West Virginia ranks in the top 5 nationally for game warden job concentration (LQ 3.75).
-Game wardens in West Virginia earn a mean annual wage of $52,800 ($25.38/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $7,580 below the national median of $60,380 — 13% lower than the U.S. midpoint.
-The BLS counts 110 fish and game wardens employed in West Virginia.
+BLS OEWS May 2023 puts West Virginia game-warden pay at a $52,800 mean annual wage ($25.38/hour) for SOC 33-3031 — $7,580 below the $60,380 national midpoint, a 13% discount, across 110 employed wardens.
+Fieldwork in West Virginia centers on Appalachian hollow and trout-stream enforcement at a top-five warden concentration (LQ 3.75).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the West Virginia Division of Natural Resources, Law Enforcement Section.
 This is career information — verify current standards with the agency before applying.

 West Virginia Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-West Virginia wardens sit below the national midpoint, though local cost of living may offset the gap.
+West Virginia wardens rank below the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens